Homosexuality in China: Same-sex relationships in literature

 Other works depict less platonic relationships.
-A Ming dynasty rewriting of a very early Zhou dynasty legend recounts a passionate male relationship between Pan Zhang & Wang Zhongxian which is equated to heterosexual marriage, and which continues even beyond death.
-The daring 17th century author Li Yu combined tales of passionate love between men with brutal violence and cosmic revenge.
+A Ming dynasty rewriting of a very early Zhou dynasty legend recounts a passionate male relationship between Pan Zhang & Wang Zhongxian, which is equated to heterosexual marriage, and which continues even beyond death.
+The daring 17th-century author Li Yu combined tales of passionate love between men with brutal violence and cosmic revenge.
 Dream of the Red Chamber, one of China's Four Great Classical Novels from the Qing dynasty, has scenes that depict men engaging in both same-sex and opposite-sex acts.
+In the literary works of the Ming and Qing dynasties, the Yellow Emperor was considered to be the creator of homosexuality, while Laozi was regarded as the originator of the Daoist art of the bedchamber of male homosexuality, although this work is literary and not religious.

 There is a tradition of clearly erotic literature, which is less known.
 It is supposed that most such works have been purged in the periodic book burnings that have been a feature of Chinese history.
 However, isolated manuscripts have survived.
 Chief among these is the anthology "Bian er chai" (弁而釵 (Biàn ér chāi, Cap but Pin', or 'A Lady's Pin under a Man's Cap)), a series of four short stories in five chapters each, of passion and seduction.
 The first short story, Chronicle of a Loyal Love, involves a twenty-year-old academician chasing a fifteen-year-old scholar and a bevy of adolescent valets.
 In another, "Qing Xia Ji" (情俠記 (Qíng xiá jì, Record of the Passionate Hero)), the protagonist, Zhang, a valiant soldier with two warrior wives, is seduced by his younger friend Zhong, a remarkable arrangement as it is stereotypically the older man who takes the initiative with a boy.
-The work appeared in a single edition some time between 1630 and 1640.
+The work appeared in a single edition sometime between 1630 and 1640.

 More recently, Ding Ling, an author of the 1920s in China, was a prominent and controversial feminist author, and it is generally agreed that she had lesbian (or at least bisexual) content in her stories.
 Her most famous piece is "Miss Sophia's Diary", a seminal work in the development of a voice for women's sexuality and sexual desire.
 Additionally, a contemporary author, Wong Bik-Wan, writes from the lesbian perspective in her story "She's a Young Woman and So Am I" (她是女士，我也是女士 (Tā shì nǚshì, wǒ yě shì nǚshì)).
 Author Pai Hsien-yung created a sensation by coming out of the closet in Taiwan, and by writing about gay life in Taipei in the 1960s and 70s.

 Same-sex love was also celebrated in Chinese art, many examples of which have survived the various traumatic political events in recent Chinese history.
-Though no large statues are known to still exist, many hand scrolls and paintings on silk can be found in private collections.
+Though no large statues are known to still exist, many hand scrolls and silk paintings can be found in private collections.